vismantic-ohtuprojekti/qualipy/docs/cross_processed.rst

 Usage
 -----

-The filter can be used by itself or in combination with the *qualipy.process* function by adding a **Posterized** class instance to the list of filters to be used.
+The filter can be used by itself or in combination with the *qualipy.process* function by adding a **CrossProcessed** class instance to the list of filters to be used.

 .. currentmodule:: qualipy.filters.cross_processed
 .. autoclass:: CrossProcessed